NikolasEnt/NikolasEnt.github.io/_posts/2017-08-01-Image-classification-using-SVM.md

 ## Feature extraction
 To address the task three types of features were used: HOG (Histogram of Oriented Gradients) (shape features), binned color (color and shape features) and color histogram features (color only features).
 This combination of features can provide enough information for image classification.

-It is possible to use built in functions from different libraries for features extraction.
+It is possible to use built-in functions from different libraries for features extraction.

 * **HOG** is implemented in [skimage][skimage].
-All what you need is to provide parameters.
-Detailed description of what is the HOG features available [here][HOG].
-It can be used as following:
+All that you need is to provide parameters.
+A detailed description of what is the HOG features available [here][HOG].
+It can be used as follows:

 {% highlight python %}
 from skimage.feature import hog